What we know about the college activists detained by federal agents

 When asked about Ozturk’s case, Rubio suggested, without evidence, that the 30-year-old participated in disruptive student protests over Israel’s military operations in Gaza.

-A Department of Homeland Security spokesperson told CNN that Ozturk “engaged in activities in support of Hamas,” but did not specify what those alleged activities were.
+A DHS spokesperson told CNN that Ozturk “engaged in activities in support of Hamas,” but did not specify what those alleged activities were.

 Ozturk is currently being held at a staging facility in Alexandria, Louisiana, according to Homeland Security.
 While in transit to Louisiana, she suffered an asthma attack, according to an amended habeas corpus petition filed Friday.
 Ozturk has also not been charged or given the opportunity to speak with a lawyer.